Cardiac arrest

 Damage to the heart increases with every minute of treatment delay

-Brain injury can begin within five minutes
+Brain injury can begin within minutes

 What does it look like?